achilikin/Galileo/README.md

 Tested with MiniGPS and MT3339 GPS Tool from [Adafruit](https://learn.adafruit.com/adafruit-ultimate-gps/downloads-and-resources).
 Works fine with any general GPS NMEA parsing applications as well.

 I was able to upgrade firmware to the latest version you can find at Adafruit Ultimate GPS [F.A.Q](https://learn.adafruit.com/adafruit-ultimate-gps/faq) page.
-Just in case if want to repeat this exercise as well, use the ~~force~~ 9600 baudrate and if you brick your GPS module it is your ~~life~~ brick.
+Just in case if you want to repeat this exercise as well, use the ~~force~~ 9600 baudrate and if you brick your GPS module it is your ~~life~~ brick.